Dietetics M.S.

 Minimum Degree Requirements for the Degree of Master of Science in Dietetics

 The M.S.D. is a 2-year, 30 credit hour Master's degree program which includes the following coursework: M.S.D.
 Journal Club (2 credits), M.S.D.
 Supervised Practice I (4 credits), M.S.D.
-Supervised Practice II (4 credits), Evidence-based practice project (2 credits), Fundamentals of Critical Inquiry (3 credits), Biostatistics (3 credits), Pharmacology (3 credits), Food Regulation (3 credits) and two graduate elective courses to support their particular interest in the community nutrition, population health, sustainability, food systems, and public health nutrition concentration (6 credits); All courses are offered online.
+Supervised Practice II (4 credits), Evidence-based practice project (2 credits), Fundamentals of Critical Inquiry (3 credits), Biostatistics (3 credits), Pharmacology (3 credits), Food Regulation (3 credits) and two graduate elective courses to support their particular interest in the professional leadership, weight-neutral approaches to health, nutrition science, and evidence-based care (6 credits); All courses are offered online.

 Coursework will be completed online.
 However, university-designed SPE students will have the option of taking some courses on campus.
 All dietetics practice courses will be completed online.